Unconstrained Facial Action Unit Detection via Latent Feature Domain: Experiments

 \subsubsection{Latent Feature Domain for AU Detection}

 It can be seen from Fig.~\ref{fig:visualize_feature} that the latent feature domain has a similar structure to the domain of rich features, but with different details.
 If we directly input $x^t$ to the AU detector $F_a$ in Fig.~\ref{fig:ADLD_framework_full}(c), our ADLD only achieved the average F1-frame of $25.8$, much worse than $36.8$ of using $G(z^t_l, z^t_t)$.
-This demonstrates that the latent feature domain is not just obtained by a simple domain mapping, but instead is learned by disentangling landmark-related and landmark-free features and maximizing the performance of target-domain AU detection.
+This demonstrates that the latent feature domain is not just obtained by a simple domain mapping, but instead is learned by disentangling landmark-free and landmark-related features and maximizing the performance of target-domain AU detection.

-Moreover, since there are large gaps between the constrained source domain and the unconstrained target domain, it is difficult to integrate the information from different domains into a realistic image.
-The latent feature domain has a larger capacity to combine source-domain AU-related information with target-domain AU-free information than the image domain.
+Moreover, since there are large gaps like pose differences between the constrained source domain and the unconstrained target domain, it is difficult to integrate the information from different domains into a realistic image.
+The latent feature domain has a larger capacity to combine landmark-related information with target-domain landmark-free information than the image domain.
 Besides, our goal is to achieve target-domain AU detection instead of synthesizing images.
 Image generation requires more complex network structures than feature translation, as each image pixel needs numerous computations.